canonical/ubuntu-core-docs/docs/how-to-guides/image-creation/build-a-gadget-snap.md

 Created snap package amd64-gadget_0.1_amd64.snap
 ```

-See [Image building](https://documentation.ubuntu.com/core/how-to-guides/image-creation/board-enablement/#image-building) for instructions on how to build a bootable image that includes the gadget snap.
+See {ref}`Image building <how-to-guides-image-creation-board-enablement-image-building>` for instructions on how to build a bootable image that includes the gadget snap.

 ### Cross-building